-Last year, 7-year-old Zachary wanted to be Darth Vader for Halloween.
+Two years ago, 8-year-old Zachary wanted to be Darth Vader for Halloween.
 But his mom, Kadie Hoover, knew that the costume, with its synthetic fabric and mask, might upset Zachary, who is on the autism spectrum.
 So she came up with an easy way around it.
 She bought a larger size that Zachary could slip over his favorite sweatpants and hoodie.
 And because "we can't have anything on the face," she told TODAY, she decided Zachary could be the Sith Lord without the mask.

 Once the minor adjustments were made, they did some pre-Halloween dry-runs.

 “We wore the costume a couple of times for him to get used to it,” she said.

 Zachary's ADHD and sensory processing disorder could make Halloween stressful.
 But Hoover adapts.
 Even touching the scratchy Darth Vader costume could make Zachary feel uncomfortable, so she encouraged him to put his hand in his sweatpants' pocket instead.
 That familiar routine relieved him.

 On top of practicing and learning new coping skills, the two chat about the holidays.